Lunac: the rare combination of ultimate hardness and corrosion resistance

 years service life in this perspective.

-Corrosion of coated carbon steel in a local
+Corrosion and sub surface corrosion of coated carbon steel in a locally

 destructed coating or